Hsp70: In cardiovascular diseases

 HSP70 expression increases after the coronary bypass surgery.
-Exercise has a positive and protective impact on cardiovascular disorders and stimulates the increased production of chaperone protein together known to be cardioprotective.
+Exercise has a positive and protective impact on cardiovascular disorders and stimulates the increased production of chaperone protein, which is cardioprotective.

 Family members

 Prokaryotes express three Hsp70 proteins: DnaK, HscA (Hsc66), and HscC (Hsc62).

 Eukaryotic organisms express several slightly different Hsp70 proteins.
 All share the common domain structure, but each has a unique pattern of expression or subcellular localization.
 These are, among others: